crazy4groovy/classic_api_nodejs/README.md

 ***Note:*** Version 1.x can only handle a single _condition_.

 ***Note:*** _includes_ is ignored.
 A case is open to fix this problem.

-## Documentation

-Documentation is created by 'codo', and can can be found in the repository in the 'doc' directory.
-Markup documentation can be found [here](https://help.github.com/articles/github-flavored-markdown).